-Paraphrase recognition involves listening to an example of being able to reword it in an appropriate manner.
+Paraphrase recognition involves listening to an example and being able to reword it in an appropriate manner.
 This involves not only listening but also vocabulary selection and summarizing skills.
 Below is one example of sentence paraphrasing

 Recording: My name is James.
 I come from California

 (a) James is Californian

 This is trickier because both can be true.
 However, the goal is to try and rephrase what was heard.
 Another form of paraphrasing is dialogue paraphrasing as shown below

 Man: My name is Thomas.
 What is your name?

 Woman: My name is Janet.
 Nice to meet you.
 Are you from Africa